tomammon/ansible-reference/README.md

 **save-configs-withtags.yml:** same as save-configs.yml below, but using a different tag for each task to demonstrate tag usage

 **save-configs.yml:** save configurations on IOS-XR and IOS-XE routers to a TFTP server

+**showcommand.j2:** Jinja temlate for use with ios_command-with-templates.yml, above.

 **ssh-key-mgmt.yml:** manage ssh keys, imported into other playbooks to keep things clean - taken from https://github.com/ipspace/NetOpsWorkshop/blob/master/tools/ssh-keys/get-keys.yml